Management of Resource at the Network Edge for Federated Learning: Management of Resources

 \subsection{Migration}

-In edge computing, migration involves the transfer of a task from one edge node (server or device) to another one that has the capability to execute it.
-Migration is crucial for task execution under a certain circumstances such as hardware failure, overload conditions, mobility, or power consumption~\cite{7424534}.
+In edge computing, migration involves transferring a task from one edge node (server or device) to another one that has the capability to execute it.
+Migration is crucial for task execution under certain circumstances such as hardware failure, network overload, user mobility, or power consumption~\cite{7424534}.

-When employing federated learning, the generated data will not be sent through the network to other edge nodes, since each node is responsible for carrying out model training with its own data, so the migration should not happen in training models, but it can happen for other process, such as aggregation on edge servers.
-Since migration can still happen, security migration mechanisms need to be developed to guarantee security during the migration of services across edge servers~\cite{yu2020deep}.
+When employing federated learning, the generated data will not be sent through the network to other edge nodes, since each node is responsible for carrying out model training with its data, so the migration should not happen during model training, but it can happen for other processes, such as aggregation on edge servers.
+Since migration can still happen, secure migration mechanisms need to be developed to guarantee security during the migration of services across edge servers~\cite{yu2020deep}.

-Mechanisms for migration is often necessary to guarantee task continuity.
-As users move farther away from the edge server executing a current task, this must then be delegated to another server, but without interruption of the task.
-According to~\cite{wang2018survey}, the migration of tasks must deal with decision about: whether ongoing task should be migrated out of the current edge server, the selection of another node to execute such that task and how migration should carried out based on consideration overhead and QoS requirements.
-Moreover, the migration across edge nodes requires information about network connection, disk state migration, and the state of the RAM state, among other.
+Mechanisms for migration are often necessary to guarantee task continuity.
+As users move farther away from the edge server executing a task, it must then be delegated to another server, however, without interrupting the task.
+According to~\cite{wang2018survey}, the migration of tasks must deal with decisions about whether the ongoing task should be migrated out of the current edge server; and the selection of another edge node to execute such that task and how migration should be carried out considering overhead and QoS requirements.
+Moreover, the migration across edge nodes requires information about network connectivity, disk and RAM state, among others.

-The traffic volume when migrating a virtual server cannot be neglected because of the large size of stored information.
-The cost of migration to form a virtual server depends on the size of the server and the bandwidth available on the migration path.
+When migrating a virtual server the traffic volume cannot be neglected because of the large size of stored information.
+The cost of migrating a virtual server depends on the size of the server and the bandwidth available on the migration path.
 According to~\cite{chen2019dynamic},~"For example, for an emotion detection service, the migration cost depends on the emotion recognition models.
 In video-streaming services, the migration cost depends on the data size of the decoded video".
-In~\cite{chen2019dynamic}, the authors model the problem of migration for edge computing and conclude that a higher service resolution results in a greater migration costs.
+In~\cite{chen2019dynamic}, the authors model the problem of migration for edge computing and conclude that a higher service resolution results in greater migration costs.